sfigg/commercialization-public/manufacture/desktop/features-on-demand-v2--capabilities.md

 Features on Demand (FODs) are Windows feature packages that can be added at any time.
 Common features include language resources like handwriting recognition or the .NET Framework (.NetFx3).
 When a Windows 10 PC needs a new feature, it can request the feature package from Windows Update.

-OEMs can preinstall FODs into a Windows image by leveraging DISM with the `/Add-Capability` option.
+OEMs can preinstall FODs into a Windows image with DISM's `/Add-Capability` option.
 By default `/Add-Capability` downloads features from Windows Update and adds them to the image, but you can use the `/Source` and `/LimitAccess` options to tell Windows where to download features from:

 - **/Source** allows you to choose a location where the capability source files are located.
 You can use multiple /Source arguments.